“What’s your favorite scary movie?”

 Suddenly, any extra creak in the floorboard in the house sounds extra loud, and that mysteriously opened window letting the breeze come in freaks you the fuck out!
 You know it’s silly, but, then again, maybe it’s not.
 You call a friend to talk about the “Gainesville Ripper,” but instead you two quickly begin discussing your favorite scary movies.

 What if you write a script that would be like When a Stranger Calls for the VCR generation of teenagers who really know their horror movies?

 Williamson turned that into an outline, thinking of it as maybe a one-act play or short story.

 Here’s where it gets a little muddled.
 In the telling of this story over the years the timeline isn’t always the same.
 Some sources say Williamson actually did all of that before he wrote and sold his first script, Killing Mrs. Tingle (which became the 1999 movie Teaching Mrs. Tingle), and only came back around and fleshed it out into Scream later.
 That’s the version of the story I ran with above.

 Near the end of Scream, one of the killers argues, “Movie’s don’t create psychos, movies just make psychos more creative.”
 That was Williamson’s rebuttal to Republican Presidential candidate Bob Dole condemning “entertainment executives for debasing the nation’s culture” by making movies like Natural Born Killers and True Romance.
-However, in some small way it was a real life psycho, Danny Harold Rolling, who actually inspired the creation of Scream.
-Kevin Williamson allowed a true life horror story to scare him, and he turned around and made a fictional horror story that scared the world over and over again.
-Now it’s a TV show scaring an entirely new generation.
+However, in some small way, it was a real-life psycho, Danny Harold Rolling, who actually inspired the creation of Scream.
+Kevin Williamson allowed a true horror story to scare him, and he turned around and made a fictional horror story that scared the world over and over again.